gthvn1/simpulated/README.md

 ### Basic Structure of an 8-byte Instruction

-To keep things simple, let’s design the 8-byte (64-bit) instruction with the following fields:
+To keep things simple, let’s design the 8-bytes (64-bits) instruction with the following fields:

 1. **Opcode (8 bits)**: Specifies the type of instruction (e.g., load, store, add, etc.).
-2. **Destination Register (4 bits)**: Indicates the register to write to or read from.
+1. **Source Register 1 (8 bits)**: Indicates a source register for the operation.
-3. **Source Register 1 (4 bits)**: Indicates a source register for the operation.
+1. **Source Register 2 (8 bits)**: Specifies a second source register for two-register operations.
-4. **Source Register 2 / Immediate Flag (4 bits)**: Specifies a second source register for two-register operations or an immediate value flag.
+1. **Destination Register (8 bits)**: Indicates the register to write to or read from.
-5. **Immediate Value / Address (32 bits)**: Encodes a memory address for load/store instructions or an immediate value for arithmetic operations.
+1. **Immediate Value / Address (32 bits)**: Encodes a memory address for load/store instructions or an immediate value for the move instruction.

 This structure fits within 64 bits and leaves room for several types of operations while providing flexibility for both immediate values and register-based operations.